There are several benefits to students in the UConn honors program. These include:

 There are 2 pathways to admissions in honors.

-The comprehensive requirements for sophomore honors and the graduation honors scholar are designed to be as flexible as possible for students, to allow you to direct the extra opportunities towards your own interests.
+The comprehensive requirements for the graduation honors scholar are designed to be as flexible as possible for students, to allow you to direct the extra opportunities towards your own interests.
 They encourage depth and breadth of knowledge, with specific requirements both within the department as well as in other majors.

 In advance of the culminating thesis project, most honors students first complete at least 3 credits of additional research.
 This also shows up in the transcript with a 1-line description about the project(s).
 Such undergraduate research may be completed anytime as an undergraduate student.
 Note that the 3 credits may be spread over more than 1 term.